SimplyDuckSauce/3D-Printed-Amphibious-Robot/README.md

 [Insert picture and drawings]
 <img src="Images/nozzle_design.png" width="450" height="200">

-## Fabrication of Motor Seals and washers
+## Fabrication of Motor Seals and Washers
 * The motor seals and washers were printed out of NinjaTek Chinchilla TPU.
 These components were designed to mimic rubber water seals and o-rings which the TPU material does nicely.
 However, these could also be printed using 30A pellets.

 [Insert picture and drawings]